 Cash flow forecasting shows you if your business has enough cash to run normal operations and/or expand business by estimating the cash effect and timing of your future sales and costs.
 A cash flow forecast is a critical tool for projecting your company’s financial health, helping you budget, invest cash surpluses, and time financing needed for cash shortages and repayments.

-Uses of Cash Flow Forecasting
+What is Cash Flow Forecasting Used For?

 Cash Flow Management

-Cash flow forecasting predicts the timing and amount of cash inflows, cash outflows, and projected cash balances.
+Cash flow forecasting predicts the timing and amount of cash inflows, cash outflows and projected cash balances.
 A cash flow forecast is used as a planning tool prompting companies to analyze and make changes in spending to improve cash flow when combined with spend analysis and budgeting.

-Besides cash forecasting for cash management, businesses:
+Besides cash forecasting, for cash management businesses:

 - Institute cash controls (including controls over vendor master files to reduce fraudulent payments)